araf-reshad/Snakes-and-Ladders/README.md

-##** Before Starting This Task**

 ## **Project #2: Human vs. Bot Game**
-Goal: Create a two-player game (a user against a computer) in which the user interacts with the console *or* with a Turtle window.
+**Goal:** Create a two-player game (a user against a computer) in which the user interacts with the console *or* with a Turtle window.
 The computer can either play/make moves at random or incorporate some sort of strategy.

 ### **Step 1: Choose a game.**